Education

 Basics of Diamonds

-Diamonds are evaluated using the 4 Cs: cut, clarity, color, and carat weight.
-Understanding these factors helps buyers accurately judge a diamond’s beauty, durability, and price.
-Certified diamonds always provide proof of authenticity and quality.
+Diamonds are graded using the globally recognized 4 Cs — cut, color, clarity, and carat weight.
+These factors determine a diamond’s brilliance, rarity, durability, and price.

 Basics of Gemstones